lawrenceching/send-to-teamcity-chrome-extension/README.md

 Send url to teamcity to trigger a build job

 ## Build
-builder build -o out .
+docker build -o out .